-The rest of the proof is straightforward: from \eqref{e:7.8g} and the choice of the cut-off function $g$ (see requirement~(d) in \S\ref{s:u}) we obtain that the truncated potentials $\varphi(t,\cdot)$ and $\tilde\varphi(t,\cdot)$ defined by \eqref{e:truncation-g} agree on $U(t)$.
-Moreover, one can show that both potentials vanish on $R(t)\setminus U(t)$, and therefore they agree on the whole $R(t)$, which implies that the corresponding velocity fields $u(t,\cdot)$ and $\tilde u(t,\cdot)$ agree on~$R(t)$.
+The rest of the proof is straightforward.
+From \eqref{e:7.8g} and the choice of the cut-off function $g$ (see \ref{s:u.4} in \S\ref{s:u}), we have that the truncated potentials~$\varphi(t,\cdot)$ and $\tilde\varphi(t,\cdot)$, defined by \eqref{e:truncation-g}, agree on $U(t)$.
+Furthermore, one can show that both potentials vanish on $R(t)\setminus U(t)$, and therefore they agree on the whole $R(t)$, which implies that the corresponding velocity fields $u(t,\cdot)$ and $\tilde u(t,\cdot)$ agree on~$R(t)$.

 It remains to show that